 I’ve shared all of my favorite sewing tools and gadgets down below!

-STEP 1: CALCULATE THE YARDAGE REQUIREMENT FOR EACH DRAPE
+STEP 1: CALCULATE THE YARDAGE REQUIREMENT FOR EACH CURTAIN

 TIP: When calculating the finished length of your panels, don’t forget to take into account the height of the drapery rod and how far down the drapery rings will allow them to hang!